Jollywatt/typst-fletcher/docs/manual.typ

 == Tweaking where edges connect

-A node's `outset` controls how close edges connect to the node's boundary.
+A node's #param[node][outset] controls how close edges connect to the node's boundary.
 To adjust where along the boundary the edge connects, you can adjust the edge's end coordinates by a fractional amount.

 #code-example-row(```typ